xk0fe/NaiveECS/readme.md

 entity.SetComponent(position);
 ```

-Getting a component from an entity and modifying it.
-By using the *ref* keyword you can get a reference to the *struct* component, allowing you to modify it directly.
+## Getting a component from an entity and modifying it
+Current implementation does not support changing component directly, but it is a planned feature.
+So for now you have to get the component, modify it and then set it back to the entity.
 ```csharp
 var filter = new Filter().With<Position>();